Pat Garrett was a cowboy, rancher, and lawman best known for killing Billy the Kid.

-In 1899, Garrett purchased a ranch in the San Andres Mountains of New Mexico and in October, he was appointed sheriff of Dona Ana County, New Mexico.
-His family stayed on the ranch while Pat worked in Las Cruces, Mesilla and Dona Ana.
+In 1899, Garrett purchased a ranch in the San Andres Mountains of New Mexico, and in October, he was appointed sheriff of Dona Ana County.
+His family stayed on the ranch while Pat worked in Las Cruces, Mesilla, and Dona Ana.

-On December 16, 1901, President Theodore Roosevelt, infatuated by gunfighters in the West, appointed Pat Garrett as a United States Customs Collector at El Paso, Texas.
-However, it was a controversial appointment and when his term was over in 1905, Roosevelt refused to reappoint him.
-Garrett and his family returned to the ranch only to find Garrett in the midst of financial difficulties due to back taxes and liability for a loan he had co-signed for a friend.
+On December 16, 1901, President Theodore Roosevelt, infatuated with gunfighters in the West, appointed Garrett as a United States Customs Collector at El Paso, Texas.
+However, it was a controversial appointment, and when his term was over in 1905, Roosevelt refused to reappoint him.
+Garrett and his family returned to the ranch, but Garrett was soon in the midst of financial difficulties due to back taxes and liability for a loan he had co-signed for a friend.

 On February 29, 1908, Garrett and Adamson were in a buckboard bound for Las Cruces, where they would meet Brazel to close the deal.
-On the way, Brazel caught up with them and as words grew heated, Adamson threatened to back out of the purchase.
-Afterwards, Brazel rode on while Garrett and Adamson continued in the buckboard.
+Brazel caught up with them on the way, and as words heated, Adamson threatened to back out of the purchase.
+Afterward, Brazel rode on while Garrett and Adamson continued in the buckboard.

 Just miles outside of Las Cruces, they stopped the wagon, and while Adamson was relieving himself off the back of the buckboard, three shots rang out.
 Pat Garrett lay dead.
 Adamson left his body in the desert and continued to Las Cruces.
 Once there, Adamson swore he never saw who shot Garrett and Brazel confessed to the shooting, claiming it was self-defense.